cmorganl/MICB405-Metagenomics/README.md

 SRR3719564
 ```

 SRA-tools' `fastq-dump --split-files --gzip` was used to download each dataset from the Sequence Read archive (SRA).
 Due to time and resource limitations each FASTQ file was subsetted using the `head` command to 32 million reads, leaving 64 million reads for each sample.
-32 million was selected since this was the number of reads contained for that sample with lowest coverage:
+The number 32 million was selected becasue this was the total number of reads in the sample with lowest coverage:
 ```
 SAMN05224519,SRR3719564,32004368,SI072_LV_200m_DNA
 ```
 Think of this subsetting as [rarefaction](https://en.wikipedia.org/wiki/Rarefaction_(ecology)).
+Generally speaking though we would try and work with all the data in a primary research project focused on producing a more complete representation of microbial community structure and function.

 Here is where the class takes over!
 The next step is to use [MEGAHIT](https://github.com/voutcn/megahit) to assemble the genomes, [MaxBin 2.0](https://sourceforge.net/projects/maxbin2/) to bin the genomes from metagenomes, [checkM](https://github.com/Ecogenomics/CheckM/wiki) to identify the best MAGs, [MASH](https://mash.readthedocs.io/en/latest/) to identify the closest genomic relative in RefSeq (i.e. assign taxonomy), and finally [Prokka](https://github.com/tseemann/prokka) to annotate the MAGs.
+These are just some of the tools that are available for metagenome analysis that were selected in part because they play nice on the server.

 Recommended usage for each software is provided at [workflow.md](https://github.com/cmorganl/MICB405-Metagenomics/blob/master/workflow.md).